wessberg/color/README.md

 	-	Generates a tuple-representation of an HSV/HSB color.

 - **`hsvToRgbTuple`:**
-	-	Converts an HSV/HSB color to an RGB color and returns it as a tuple.
+	-	Converts an HSV/HSB color to an RGB color and returns it as a tuple of the values.

 - **`hsvToRgb`:**
 	-	Converts a HSV color to an RGB color and returns it as a string.

 - **`hexToRgbTuple`:**
-	-	Generates a RGB version of a hex color and returns it as a tuple.
+	-	Generates a RGB version of a hex color and returns it as a tuple of the values.

 - **`hexToRgb`:**
 	-	Generates a RGB version of a hex color and returns it as a string.